Review information about the newly implemented Pay-for-Performance Program.

 Liver transplants are covered for adults with one of the following conditions:

-In cases involving alcoholic cirrhosis:
+In cases involving alcoholic cirrhosis, the following conditions apply:

-Liver transplants require authorization, including those covered by other third- party payers.
+Liver transplants require authorization, including those covered by other third-party payers.
 Transplants for recipients with Medicare coverage do not require authorization.

-Intestine-liver transplants are covered for persons who develop liver disease secondary to TPN treatment.
+Intestine-liver transplants are covered for people who develop liver disease secondary to TPN treatment.
 Intestine transplants must be performed in a facility that meets UNOS criteria to perform this transplant.
 Intestine-liver transplants require authorization.

 All stem cell transplants require authorization.